marcgp/serverless-components-function/README.md

-# Function
+# function

-Deploy functions to different FaaS providers with this simple Function abstraction made as a [Serverless Component](https://github.com/serverless/components).
+Deploy functions to different FaaS providers with this simple function abstraction made as a [Serverless Component](https://github.com/serverless/components).

 &nbsp;